CodyTolene/Pocket-Pi/README.md

 After confirming the demos, you can now compile and run the screen firmware.
 First we need to install the necessary dependencies:

-  > ![Info][img-info] You will need to increase your swap size to 2GB to speed up the upgrade process.
-Follow the steps in the [Setup speed increase](#setup-speed-increase) section below.

   ```bash
   cd ~
   # This will take a few minutes to complete.